danluu/post-mortems/README.md

 [Indian Electricity Grid](http://cercind.gov.in/2012/orders/Final_Report_Grid_Disturbance.pdf).
 One night in July 2012, a skewed electricity supply-demand profile developed when the northern grid drew a tremendous amount of power from the western and eastern grids.
 Following a series of circuit breakers tripping by virtue of under-frequency protection, the entire NEW (northern-eastern-western) grid collapsed due to the absence of islanding mechanisms.
 While the grid was reactivated after over 8 hours, similar conditions in the following day caused the grid to fail again.
 However, the restoration effort concluded almost 24 hours after the occurrence of the latter incident.

-[Instapaper](https://medium.com/making-instapaper/instapaper-outage-cause-recovery-3c32a7e9cc5f), also [this](http://blog.instapaper.com/post/157027537441).
+[Instapaper](https://medium.com/making-instapaper/instapaper-outage-cause-recovery-3c32a7e9cc5f).
+Also [this](http://blog.instapaper.com/post/157027537441).
 Limits were hit for a hosted database.
 It took many hours to migrate over to a new database.

 [Intel](http://42gems.com/blog/?p=735).
 A scripting bug caused the generation of the divider logic in the Pentium to very occasionally produce incorrect results.
 The bug wasn't caught in testing because of an incorrect assumption in a proof of correctness.